SoftwareAG/c8y-docs/src/render/guides/reference/microservice-runtime/overview.html.md

 ---

 Microservices deployed on the platform have a specific runtime environment.
 This section explains which environment variables are available for a microservice.
-It is also described the communication with the Cumulocity platform and other microservices.
+It also describes the communication with the Cumulocity platform and other microservices.